 - Computers and printers are for registered Cambridge College students and alumni only. - Children are not allowed to use the computers.
-Unsupervised children are not allowed in the labs please. - Lab assistants train you to use the software and do internet research and provide technical support, but they will not do your assignments for you. - No food or beverages allowed at computers.

-- Kindly take all cell phone conversations outside the lab. - Please limit printing to one or two printouts, and use copy machines if you need more copies. - Loading, installing or manipulating software (including games and music software) is not allowed. - Do not shut down machines. - Do NOT leave valuables unattended. - Offensive, harassing or sexually explicit sites or communications are not permitted. - No chat, e-mail or messenger is permitted other than the Cambridge College e-mail and portal.
+Unsupervised children are not allowed in the labs please. - Lab assistants provide technical support with Cambridge College applications only. - No food or beverages allowed at computers. - Kindly take all cell phone conversations outside the lab. - Loading, installing or manipulating software (including games and music software) is not allowed. - Do not shut down machines. - Do NOT leave valuables unattended. - Offensive, harassing or sexually explicit sites or communications are not permitted. - No chat, e-mail or messenger is permitted other than Cambridge College e-mail and the MyCC portal. - Printing: \$.10/page.
+Go green; please think before you print.
+A pop-up will appear when the print bottom is selected. - -Enter your user name and password - from your Cambridge College e-mail account. - -Students at all centers will be charged \$.10/page. - Print charges will appear on your student account at the end of each term.

-Students in violation of these policies will asked to leave the Computer Lab (length of time at the discretion of the IT Office).
-Please see other information technology policies below (details available at www. cambridgecollege.edu/it).
+Students in violation of these policies will be asked to leave the Computer Lab (length of time at the discretion of the IT Office).
+Please see other information technology policies below (details at www.cambridgecollege.edu/it).